 Rock Climbing for Mountaineers Course Itinerary

-Day 1: Morning Gear check and introduction to the equipment we will be using.
-Drive to the crag.
+Day 1: We'll do a morning gear check and thoroughly evaluate all of the equipment we'll be using, then drive to the crag we'll be climbing.
 We will introduce climbing commands, belay techniques, basic knots and hitches, along with developing movement skills on technical rock terrain.
-In the evening guides will give a lesson on climbing ratings and talk about climber resources.
+In the evening, guides will give a lesson on climbing ratings and talk about climber resources.

-Day 2: Review of knots from previous day and then continue to learn more knots and hitches in an application setting at the crag.
-Along with more technical rock climbing we will go over building anchors and equalizing them.
-Climbers learn and practice placing active and passive rock climbing protection, as well as advanced rappelling techniques.
-All these skills will be integrated at the cliff face allowing for real application.
-Evening discussion: Hazard assessment and risk management.
+Day 2: We'll review knots from the previous day, then learn more kinds of knots and hitches in an application setting at the crag.
+We will go over building anchors and equalizing them, along with more technical rock climbing.
+Climbers will learn and practice placing active and passive rock climbing protection, as well as advanced rappelling techniques.
+These skills will be integrated at the cliff face, allowing us to use them as we would on a mountain climb.
+In the evening, we'll discuss hazard assessment and risk management.

-Day 3: Review setting up a top rope.
-Climbers learn tips for belaying a leader and belaying a climber from above.
-Guides will also teach how to follow a route that has been lead with traditional gear.
-We will cover gear placement and problem solving on routes.
-Evening discussion of multi-pitch climbing and lead climbing.
+Day 3: We'll review setting up a top rope.
+We'll also learn tips for belaying a leader and belaying a climber from above.
+Guides will also teach how to follow a route that has been led with traditional gear.
+We will cover gear placement and problem-solving on routes.
+In the evening, we'll discuss multi-pitch climbing and lead climbing.

-Day 4: We do a multi-pitch climb.
-Climbers inspect and evaluate gear placements made by the guide.
-We will practice our rappelling skills on the descent of the route.
-Guides will find a route that meets every climbers needs.
-Discussion: setting yourself up for success.
+Day 4: We'll do a multi-pitch climb.
+Climbers will inspect and evaluate gear placements made by the guide.
+We will practice our rappelling skills on the descent.
+Guides will find a route that meets every climber's needs.

-Day 5: A variety of options are available based on climber's goals, including: multi-pitch climbing, learning to lead climb, rock rescue techniques, anchor building and top rope set up.
+Day 5: Depending on each climber's goals, we may work on multi-pitch climbing, learning to lead climb, rock rescue techniques, anchor building and top-rope setup.